Choctaw Youth Movement: Efforts to block termination

-Long Term Effects
+Long term effects

 It is hard to judge the effectiveness of the Choctaw Youth Movement in actually overturning the termination legislation.
 It is clear that the activists felt Belvin was in favor of termination and that he was a traitor to tribal objectives.
 It is equally clear that Belvin felt that activists were personally attacking him and that he scheduled meetings throughout the Choctaw Nation to justify his actions.
 Public sentiment was changing with the passage of the Indian Civil Rights Act of 1968, the Supreme Court ruling in the Menominee Tribe v.
 United States decision and even President Lyndon B. Johnson was advocating for policy which "ends the old debate about "termination" of Indian programs and stresses self-determination".
 Belvin had been speaking publicly and pressing legislators to overturn the termination legislation for at least 2 years and he was a proponent of tribes having the autonomy to elect their own leadership.
 In those goals, he and the youth activists were not far apart, as, after stopping termination, one of the activist's primary goals was the ability to elect their own tribal chief.
 Activists saw the BIA appointment of their leadership as an infringement on their identity as a sovereign people.

 Where Belvin and youth activists differed was that Belvin seemed to see the tribe as a simple corporate entity whose role was to manage tribal assets.
 Activists saw the tribe as a multifaceted organization which spurred community development and fostered Choctaw identity.
 What the movement did in unequivocal terms was foster pride in being Choctaw and brought about a rebirth in Choctaw nationalism.